Last call for comments, review period: 19–25 June

 I am a member of the Rocketpool Protocol DAO Incentive Management Committee and have been a member of the mutual since 2020.

 This RFC was posted on 24 April, and the Investment committee has issued a last call for comments during the next week (19–25 June)!

 They want to hear your feedback and comments on this RFC before a non-binding Snapshot signaling vote is opened to gauge member sentiment regarding this RFC proposal.

 Open for comments: 19–25 June

-- Snapshot signaling vote: open from 26 June until 3 July
+- Snapshot signaling votes: open from 26 June until 3 July

-Edit 2: @BraveNewDeFi updated this RFC to include links to the non-binding Snapshot signaling vote at the start of this RFC and in the Status section.
+Edit 2: @BraveNewDeFi updated this RFC to include links to the non-binding Snapshot signaling votes at the start of this RFC and in the Status section.